Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 For you to do this, you must conduct a sustainability assessment for you to know the areas where your business can improve its operation to reduce your negative impact on the environment.

 You also need to set sustainable goals for you to determine and measure sustainability in your business.
-Thus, it is important for you to recognize and partner with suppliers who have the same goals as you to achieve sustainability.
+Thus, you need to recognize and partner with suppliers who have the same goals as you to achieve sustainability.

 Additionally, you must establish sustainable criteria that suppliers must meet in order for you to select them as your partner.
 Once you are done finding the right supplier to achieve sustainability, it is time for you to monitor the sustainability performance of the procurement process.